-Monoamine oxidase inhibitors (MAO Inhibitors) are medications used in the management and treatment of depression, among other neurological and psychiatric illnesses.
+Monoamine oxidase inhibitors (MAO Inhibitors) are medications used to manage and treat depression, among other neurological and psychiatric illnesses.
 It is in the Antidepressants class of drugs.
-This activity reviews the indications, action, and contraindications of the commonly prescribed MAO Inhibitors as a valuable agent in the management of depression and other neuropsychiatric disorders.
-This activity will highlight the mechanism of action, adverse event profile, and other key factors such as off-label use, administration, and relevant molecular interactions pertinent for the members of the interprofessional team involved in the care of patients with depression and related conditions.
+This activity reviews the indications, action, and contraindications of the commonly prescribed MAO Inhibitors as a valuable agent in managing depression and other neuropsychiatric disorders.
+This activity will highlight the mechanism of action, adverse event profile, and other key factors such as off-label use, administration, and relevant molecular interactions pertinent for the interprofessional team members involved in the care of patients with depression and related conditions.

 - Review the mechanism of action of MAOIs.

 - Identify the indications for prescribing MAOIs in clinical practice.

 - Summarize the contraindications and potential side effects associated with MAOIs.